Eschatologue/CM_wiki/docs/class/sorcerer/index.md

 You can tap into the wellspring of magic within yourself.
 This wellspring is represented by Sorcery Points, which allow you to create a variety of magical effects.

 You have 2 Sorcery Points, and you gain more as you reach higher levels, as shown in the Sorcery Points column of the Sorcerer Features table.
-You can’t have more Sorcery Points than the number shown in the table for your level.
+You can't have more Sorcery Points than the number shown in the table for your level.
 You regain all expended Sorcery Points when you finish a Long Rest.

 You can use your Sorcery Points to fuel the options below, along with other features, such as Metamagic, that use those points.

-***Converting Spell Slots to Sorcery Points.*** You can expend a spell slot to gain a number of Sorcery Points equal to the slot’s level (no action required).
+***Converting Spell Slots to Sorcery Points.*** You can expend a spell slot to gain a number of Sorcery Points equal to the slot's level (no action required).

 ***Creating Spell Slots.*** As a Bonus Action, you can transform unexpended Sorcery Points into one spell slot.
 The Creating Spell Slots table shows the cost of creating a spell slot of a given level, and it lists the minimum Sorcerer level you must be to create a slot.
 You can create a spell slot no higher than level 5.